The Only True Religion

 In front of 2.5 million Jews, God created a voice to emanate from the fiery mountain.
 Maimonides says the Jews heard no distinct words, only the “sound” of words, following the verse, “The Lord spoke to you out of the fire; you heard the sound of words but perceived no form—nothing but a voice” (Deut.
 4:12).

 Life exists in all substances and regions, in ice, under sand, and in water.
 But all biological life perishes in fire.
 A voice emanating from fire teaches that this intelligence is not earthbound.
-But as Maimonides says the Jews heard no distinct words, only the “sound” of words, validation was yet required that Torah’s content was divine.
+But as Maimonides says the Jews heard no distinct words, only the “sound” of words [intelligent patterns], validation was yet required that Torah’s “content” was divine.
 The voice emanating from fire taught that God is not physical.
 But how was God’s communication verified?

-Torah’s divine source is validated through miraculously formed commands.
-“From both sides” does not mean “etched” writing, for the Jews could have believed that it was not God, but Moses who fabricated that writing, thereby stripping the tablets of their divine nature.
+“From both sides” cannot not refer to surface etching, as wrongly depicted in medieval paintings.
+If that were the case, the Jews could have suspected it was not God, but Moses who fabricated that writing, thereby stripping the tablets of their divine nature.
 And proof that this was possible was that as Moses “hewed” a second set of stones (Exod.
-34:4), certainly he could “etch” letters on their surfaces.
+34:4), certainly he could etch letters on their surfaces.

 Rather, “From both sides” means this: as sapphire is translucent, the internal sapphire grain is viewable from both sides, from all angles.
 God selected a translucent object for this purpose.
-As these 2 bricks of sapphire formed during creation (Avos 5:6), sentences also formed naturally inside the sapphire.
+As these 2 bricks of sapphire formed during creation (Avos 5:6), sentences also formed “naturally” (through God’s will) inside the sapphire.
 This is a feat impossible for Moses to have fabricated; there is no manner in which Moses could have written “inside” the stones.
-Only the one Who formed sapphire, also authored Torah text within the sapphire.
+Only the One who formed sapphire, also authored Torah text within the sapphire.
 These stone tablets must have been an amazing sight.
-It is akin to cutting a tree open to find the rings inside are composed of Torah text.
+It is akin to cutting a tree open to find the rings inside are composed of Torah text!
 The creator of trees is Torah’s author.

 This means that the sapphire—creation—is subordinated to Torah.
 That is, nature is harnessed to share Torah…the physical world is subservient to Torah.
 The message at Sinai was that Earth was designed for a goal: for man to find God through studying Torah and nature.
 This message of nature facilitating the greater goal of sharing Torah is also demonstrated in the voice God created emanating from fire: God harnessed fire and sound, and enabled Torah to emanate.

 The Rabbis teach, “God viewed Torah and created Earth.”
 Meaning, Torah is Earth’s blueprint; Torah is prior and superior to Earth.
-Rashi on Avos 2:8 says that if the Jews don’t follow Torah, God will reverse creation back to voidness.
+Rashi on Avos 2:8 says, “If the Jews don’t follow Torah, God will reverse creation back to voidness.”

 Additionally, the verse says they were “tablets of God.”
 This means that each individual tablet was naturally formed.
-Naturally-formed complete tablets with no effects of human tampering complements the proof that the writing was not created by Moses, as the tablets were in their complete natural form.
+Naturally-formed complete tablets with no human tampering complements the proof that the writing was not created by Moses, as the tablets were in their complete “natural” form.